-MinerFly is a total flight services program that provides researchers a means of gathering research data through the use of safe and field-tested fully autonomous and manned aerial vehicles.
-This service involves experienced human pilots, payload operators, and capability to apply one or more of an array of remote sensing instruments.
+MinerFly is a total flight services program that provides researchers a means of gathering research data through the use of safe and field-tested aerial vehicles, both manned and unmanned.
+This service involves experienced human pilots, payload operators, and capability to apply one or more remote sensing instruments.
 MinerFly operations ensure regulatory compliance while providing total air operations support.
-Researchers who utilize MinerFly services can significantly reduce the amount of time, expertise, and money that is required to collect their desired data safely and legally.
+Researchers who use MinerFly services can significantly reduce the amount of time, expertise, and money that is required to collect their desired data safely and legally.

 All current UAV platforms utilize at least two MinerFly personnel per mission.

-The first crewmember is required to be an experienced standby human pilot.
-The pilot is responsible for the airframe and to ensure the aircraft is ready to fly.
-The UAS pilot is engaged during flights to take over from the autopilot in the event of a system or component failure, ensuring the minimum risk to the payload, personnel, and property in the flight area.
+The first crewmember is required to be an experienced human pilot on standbye.
+The pilot is responsible for the airframe and to ensure the aircraft is ready for flight.
+The pilot is to take over from the autopilot in the event of a system or component failure, ensuring the minimum risk to the payload, personnel, and property in the flight area.

 The second crewmember is the ground station operator.
 This crewmember is responsible for ensuring the health of autonomous systems prior to launch, creating flight plans, and providing and recording flight data during the flight.

-Additional crewmembers may be required for a mission as a visual observer to maintain eyes on the aircraft throughout the mission, and relay flight condition to the pilot.
+Additional crewmembers may be required for a mission.
+These additional crewmembers may act as a visual observer to maintain eyes on the aircraft throughout the mission, and relay flight information to the pilot.

 A data specialist is also required for each mission.
 This person is typically from the research team and will have knowledge of the sensor and related data.
 The data specialist will need to be present to prepare the sensor, and validate the data collected during the flight.

-The two MinerFly crew members work together, along with the data specialist to obtain the target data.
-They are connected to the airframe and the payload in real time, through telemetry and first-person video feeds from the aircraft.
+The two MinerFly crew members work together with the data specialist to obtain the target data.
+The crew is connected to the airframe and the payload in real time through both telemetry and first-person video feeds from the aircraft.
 Detailed flight log data is retained on board the aircraft, retrieved after landing, and stored for future review.